What is Aida Count? 14-Count = 14 Stitches Per Inch (Quick Guide)

 Best for: Most projects, following kit instructions, reliable results

-Thread: 2 strands of floss (some prefer 3 for fuller coverage)
+Thread: 2 strands of floss (some prefer 3 for fuller coverage) -- browse all 489 DMC colors to plan your palette.
+See the thread types guide for brand comparisons.

 Needle: Size 24 tapestry